slimphp/Slim/README.md

  * Once you have obtained the ResponseInterface from App::run()
  * You will need to emit the response by using an emitter of your choice
  * Slim ships with its own response emitter but
- * you could use Zend Diactoros SapiEmitter for example */
+ * you could use Zend HttpHandleRunner SapiEmitter for example */
 $responseEmitter = new ResponseEmitter();
 $responseEmitter->emit($response);